 Naturally, all of this needs to be documented somewhere and presented on arrival in Europe, in the same way that you need a passport.
-For your dog, this is called an “animal health certificate”.
+For your dog, this is called an “animal health certificate” (or officially, the “EU Annex IV”).
 This also certifies that your animal is in good health and is up-to-date on the standard dog vaccines.

 The health certificate needs to be completed and issued by an official veterinarian, or else by an authorised veterinarian and then endorsed by the relevant government authority.
 (Check with your government.)
 It needs to be issued by the official veterinarian within 10 days of entering the European Union.
 The only exception is for transport by sea, where the period is extended by the duration of the sea journey.